Architecture of Ireland: 20th century – present

 In the 20th century, Irish architecture followed the international trend towards modern, sleek and often radical building styles, particularly after Partition and the independence of most of Ireland as the Irish Free State in the early 1920s.
 Two major exceptions to this were the Royal College of Science for Ireland (now Government Buildings), on Upper Merrion Street in central Dublin, and Parliament Buildings at Stormont in East Belfast, both built in more traditional architectural styles.
 New building materials and old were utilised in new ways to maximise style, space, light and energy efficiency.
 1928 saw the construction of Ireland's first all concrete Art Deco church in Turner's Cross, Cork.
-The building was designed by Chicago architect Barry Byrne and met with a cool reception among those more accustomed to traditional designs.
+The building was designed by Chicago architect Barry Byrne, who had learned his craft as apprentice to Frank Lloyd Wright.
+It met with a cool reception among those more accustomed to traditional designs.

-Mulligan's Pub in Dublin epitomises a particularly Irish sensibility about commercial architecture.
-Wrote Patrick O'Donovan, "upon this the native imagination has run a small but gorgeous riot."